27 Aug 2020 • BLOG - News

 How to determine the best time to send your newsletter?

-For example, in the first week of the test, send your newsletter on Tuesday at 11:00 am, and then on Thursday next week, at 11:00am.
-Do this test in a mundane time of the year to make it more reliable.
-You can also try A/B testing by sending a campaign to half of your list on Tuesdays and the other half on Thursdays.
+For example, in the first week of the test, send your newsletter at 10:00 am, and then next week, send it at 3:00 pm.
+You can also try A/B testing by sending a campaign to half of your list in the morning and to the rest in the afternoon.
 Compare and analyze the results, and move onto the next experiment.
-Just like in science class 🔬.
+Just like in science class. 🔬

-Once you have selected all your campaigns, click the “Submit” button to continue.
+Step 3: Once you have selected all your campaigns, click the “Compare Campaigns” button to continue.

 The results are displayed in a graph and summary chart format to let you easily determine what part of your campaigns your customers responded positively to.